-ACC 124: Principles of Accounting I
+ACC 124: Principles of Accounting

-Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course introduces basic accounting principles and practices for service and/or merchandising types of businesses.
-Areas include accounting as an information system, the accounting cycle, financial statements, internal control, current and/or long-term assets, current liabilities, and payroll.
-Special emphasis will be placed upon the practical application of accounting principles.
+Credits: 3

+Class Hours: 3 lecture

+Semester Offered: Fall, Spring

+Description: This course introduces

+basic accounting principles and

+practices for service and/or

+merchandising types of businesses.

+Areas include accounting as an

+information system, the accounting

+cycle, financial statements, internal

+control, current and/or long-term

+assets, current liabilities, and

+payroll.
+Special emphasis will be

+placed upon the practical

-ACC 125: Principles of Accounting II
+ACC 125: Principles of Accounting